davekilian/davekilian.github.com/_posts/2023-10-12-consensus.markdown

 To understand the algorithms that underpin distributed systems, one must first accept this fundamental truth of all distributed systems:

-Stuff is broken all the time.
+> Stuff is broken all the time.
 We have no hope of fixing everything.

-## A thought experiment
+Think about it this way:

 How reliable is the device you’re using to read this?
 I mean, it’s probably pretty functional most of the time, but occasionally I’m sure you run into snags: freezes, crashes, overheating, dead batteries, random network disconnects, etc. In distributed systems, these kinds of problems are called **faults**.
 So how often does your device fault?
 Would you say it’s on the order hours, days, weeks?